edermartioli/spirou-ccf/README.md

   (e.g., --ref_spectrum=1234567t.fits)
 --source_rv to input the systemic velocity in km/s (if not provided it will measure the RV in the reference spectrum) (e.g., --source_rv=10.)
+-s for stacking each polar sequence before running CCF analyis -t for generating template spectrum, wihch is saved to `OBJECT_template.fits` -d for applying instrumental RV drift correction from simultaneous FP exposure -o for overlapping existing data
--s for saving template spectrum to `OBJECT_template.fits` -p for plotting
+-p for plotting
 -v for verbose
 ```